foxriver76/ioBroker.ocpp/README.md

 -->

 ### **WORK IN PROGRESS**
-* (foxriver76) removed states from main connector which are not alloed there __Please delete all states of connector 0 once__
+* (foxriver76) removed states from main connector which are not allowed there
+* (foxriver76) synchronize configuration into adapter
+* (foxriver76) added ack flag to `availability` state __Please delete all states of connector 0 once__

 ### 0.8.2 (2022-12-13)